 A few merit scholarships are awarded each year as well, and all applicants are considered for such awards.
 There is no separate application process to receive an academic merit award.

 Bucknell's deadlines for the International Student Financial Aid Application are: November 15 for Early Decision I, or January 15 for Regular Decision and Early Decision II.
+Learn more about international application requirements.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.